sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 # OpenID Provider profile
 * TBD: add section on access token? (on top of / in relation to OAuth2)

+OpenID Providers MUST follow the security guidelines and best-practices listed in [Section 5.1](#client-types) for the Client types they support.

 ## ID Tokens
 All ID Tokens MUST be signed by the OpenID Provider's private signature key.